Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

 ### Installation

-- **Step 1**
    Copy "tsq-plugin-hook.jar" to a folder you want the directory structer to be generated in.

-- **Step 2**
-   Create a startup script.
+Then create a startup script.
 Here are some examples for different operating systems and some things you should consider.

    #### Windows